xuxw98/Online3D/README.md

 ## Main Results
 We provide the checkpoints for quick reproduction of the results reported in the paper.

-3D semantic segmentation results on ScanNet and SceneNN datasets are as follows:
+3D semantic segmentation on ScanNet and SceneNN:

  Method | Type | Dataset | mIou | mAcc | Downloads
  | :--------------: | :----: | :----: | :----: |:----: |:----: |